mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Create OCIR for Function

-- Create Container registry <code>scanning</code> for the Funtion created in the next step
+- Create Container registry <code>scanning</code> for the Function created in the next step

 ### Create Function

-- Create Application <code>scanning</code>
+- In Cloud UI create Application <code>scanning</code>

 <p>
 <b>In could shell</b>:
 - Copy repo and cd to <code><a href="scanning">/scanning</a></code> locally (Can use git clone; was done earlier)
-- run:
+- Follow the isntructions in the Application "Getting Started"
+- Finally run (as part of the getting started):
 <pre>
 fn -v deploy --app scanning
 </pre>
+This will create and push the OCIR image and deploy the Function

 ### Create Stack